yehia67/documentation/the-tangle/0.1/concepts/tip-selection.md

 # Tip selection

 **Each transaction in the Tangle must reference two previous transactions.
-Tip selection is the process whereby an IRI node selects two random tip transactions from its a subgraph (subtangle) of its ledger.
-These tip transactions are referenced by new transactions before being sent to an IRI node for validation.**
+Tip selection is the process whereby an IRI node selects two random tip transactions from a subgraph of its ledger.**

-Tip selection is requested by clients so that they can reference two previous transactions in their new transactions.

-In general, the tip selection algorithm selects tip transactions that have no approvers.
+In general, the tip selection algorithm selects tip transactions that have no parents.

 Although the tip selection algorithm is embedded in the [IOTA node software](root://iri/0.1/introduction/overview.md) (IRI), it isn't enforced by the network.
 Instead, IRI nodes are given an [incentive to use the tip selection algorithim](../concepts/incentives-in-the-tangle.md).